Parent

 What is The Scholars Programme?

-• It is an academic programme run by The Brilliant Club, available to non-selective state schools across the UK
+• The Scholars Programme is an academic programme run by The Brilliant Club, available to non-selective state schools across the UK.

 Why should my child participate in The Scholars Programme?

-Graduates of the Scholars Programme are significantly more likely to progress to competitive universities than students from similar backgrounds.
-The Programme aims to build students’ belief in their own abilities and to support them in making an informed decision about university, when the time comes.
+Graduates of The Scholars Programme are statistically significantly more likely to progress to competitive universities than students from similar backgrounds.
+The programme aims to build students’ belief in their abilities and, when the time comes, support them in making an informed decision about university.

 Throughout the programme, students will:

-• Learn more about university life by: participating in university-style tutorials; speaking to their PhD tutors about their experiences; attending university events
+• Learn more about university life by participating in university-style tutorials, speaking to their PhD tutors about their experiences, and attending university events.

-• Develop academic skills such as critical thinking and essay-writing, which are all essential at university and will be transferrable to their schoolwork and exams
+• Develop academic skills such as written communication, critical thinking and essay-writing, which are all essential at university and will be transferrable to their schoolwork and exams.

 You can find out more about the impact of The Scholars Programme by reading our Annual Impact Reports.